 At Fiumicino Airport

-Leonardo express customers can also access the Lounge Amphorae (embarkation area G) and I Mosaici (embarkation area D) inside the airport for a reduced rate of 20% (€24 instead of €30) and with a half-price discount for children under 12 years.
+Leonardo express customers can also access I Mosaici (embarkation area D) inside the airport for a reduced rate of 20% (€24 instead of €30) and with a half-price discount for children under 12 years.

 The Fast Track option available at Terminal 3 for international departures can also be purchased for €4 instead of €5 by Leonardo express passengers.

-If you have to travel from Rome Termini to the Airport we suggest you sit on the right side of the train to admire Rome and the Vatican one last time.
+If you have to travel from Roma Termini to the Airport, we suggest you sit on the right side of the train to admire Rome and the Vatican one last time.

 Duration: 32 minutes

 Lounge access: 20% off

 Lounge access: full price